IRSTD/STD-EvalKit/README.md

 ## Overview of Metrics

-Based on the data required for the calculation of the evaluation metrics, we have classified the metrics into three broad categories, Pixel-Level, Target-Level, and Hybrid.
+Based on the data required for the calculation of the evaluation metrics, we have classified the metrics into three broad categories, Pixel-Level, Center-Level, and Center.

 <div align="center">
   <b>Architectures</b>